lucatironi/lucatironi.github.io/_posts/2012-10-16-ruby_rails_android_app_authentication_devise_tutorial_part_two.md

 layout: post
 title: Ruby on Rails and Android Authentication Part Two
 tagline: The Android App
+description: The second part of the tutorial will let you code an Android app that uses the JSON authentication API developed in the previous tutorial.
 category: tutorial
 tags: [ruby on rails, android, devise, authentication]
 comments: true